emilvase/emilvase/README.md

 - 👋 Hi, I’m @emilvase
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Svelte & SvelteKit
+- 🌱 I’m currently learning React/NextJS and Svelte/SvelteKit

 <!---
 emilvase/emilvase is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.